Stock market today: Wall Street remains relatively stable, near record highs - ExBulletin

 Stock market today: Wall Street remains relatively stable, near record highs

-NEW YORK (AP) U.S. stocks held relatively steady Tuesday, near record highs.
+NEW YORK (AP) U.S. stocks held near record highs Tuesday after a quiet day of trading.

-The S&P 500 fell 0.2% in afternoon trading.
-The Dow Jones Industrial Average was down 163 points, or 0.4%, as of 12:49 p.m.
-Eastern Time, and the Nasdaq Composite Index was virtually unchanged.

-Macys climbed 4.7% after reporting better-than-expected results for the latest quarter.
+Macys climbed 3.4% after reporting better-than-expected results for the latest quarter.
 He also announced a radical reorganization to try to revive revenue growth.
-It will close about 150 stores and focus on opening new Bloomingdales and BlueMercury locations.
+It will close about 150 stores and focus on opening new Bloomingdales and Bluemercury locations.

-Norwegian Cruise Line Holdings rose 16.9%, the biggest gain in the S&P 500 after it said it was seeing healthy demand from customers.
+Norwegian Cruise Line Holdings rose 19.8% for the biggest gain in the S&P 500 after saying it saw healthy demand from customers.
 He also gave earnings forecasts for the coming year that were higher than analysts' forecasts.

-Lowes gained 2.4% after reporting profit for the latest quarter that was better than analysts expected.
-But it also gave revenue forecasts for the coming year that were weaker than analysts had expected, and it said the slowdown continued for DIY projects.
+AutoZone rose 6.7% after reporting higher-than-expected profit.
+Much of its growth last quarter came from its stores in Mexico and Brazil.

-Those gainers helped offset a 2.2% drop from Chevron, which warned its impending takeover of Hess could be in jeopardy.
-Energy companies are in talks with Exxon Mobil and China National Offshore Oil Corp. regarding a joint operating agreement for a project offshore Guyana.
-If they fail to find an acceptable solution, Chevron said in a filing with U.S. securities regulators that its merger with Hess may not be finalized.
+These gainers helped offset a 1.5% decline for Chevron, which warned that its impending takeover of Hess could be in jeopardy.
+Energy companies are in talks with Exxon Mobil and China National Offshore Oil Corp. regarding a joint exploitation agreement for a project off the coast of the Guianas.
+If they fail to reach an acceptable solution, Chevron said in a filing with U.S. securities regulators that its merger with Hess may not be finalized.

-Chevron was one of the main reasons for the fall of the Dow Jones Industrial Average.
-Hess fell 3.2%.
+Chevron was one of the main reasons for the drop in the Dow Jones industrial averages.
+Hess fell 3.1%.

-Nvidia also weighed on the market.
-Its 0.1% drop took a tiny bit of the shine off its breathtaking run.
-Its stock is still up more than 50% year to date, after soaring nearly 240% last year, amid a Wall Street frenzy around artificial intelligence technology.
+Nvidia was another weight in the market, falling 0.5% to take some shine off its breathtaking run.
+Its stock is still up nearly 59% since the start of the year, after soaring nearly 240% last year, amid a Wall Street frenzy around artificial intelligence technology.

-Even though the change in Nvidia's stock has been so small, it carries additional weight on the S&P 500 because it is the third-largest stock on Wall Street in terms of market value.
+Nvidias shares carry additional weight on the S&P 500, as it is the third-largest stock on Wall Street by market value.
 It and a handful of other big tech companies have been responsible for a huge and disproportionate share of the S&P 500's rally since its October 2022 low.

-To see how top-heavy the market has become, consider how the S&P 500 would behave if it gave equal weight to the movements of every stock.
+To see how top-heavy the market has become, consider how the S&P 500 would behave if it gave every stock move the same weight, regardless of its size.
 The S&P 500 beats that equal-weighted index by a wide margin on a one-year rolling basis, just shy of the Dot.com bubble record, according to Barclays strategists.

 However, unlike that bubble, the companies driving the growth this time around are actually making profits and aren't just relying on hype.